§48E Qualified Facilities

 ScanPort-OKCMetro™ site is designed to utilize GreenBox™ components to house each unique digital scanner in a collection of GreenBox™ Pods, each a micro power station and advanced micro ai compute platform.

-The ScanPort™ Campus — Secure, Scalable, and Self-Sustaining
+ScanPort™ Campus — Secure, Scalable, and Self-Sustaining

 Seen from above, the ScanPort™ image illustrates a 10+/- acre self-contained community of care.